cf8geek/holidaylight.show/README.md

-# Hello all!
+### Hello all!
 This is the new website, as some had issues with the Google Drive link.
+If you prefer that, it is still available (and has more information) [here](https://r.ageek.us/2IASDzq).
+Some people have reported it works if you _don't_ open with the Google Drive app on your phone, instead using your web browser.

-## Information:
+### Information:
 More information will be published later.

 ## Current status: